hmlongco/Factory/README.md

 ## Constructor Injection

-While property wrappers are cool, some might prefer (or need) to use a technique known as *constructor injection* where dependencies are provided to an object upon initialization.
+At times we might prefer (or need) to use a technique known as *constructor injection* where dependencies are provided to an object upon initialization.

 That's easy to do in Factory.
 Here we have a service that depends on an instance of `MyServiceType`, which we defined earlier.